p-ssanders/thin-events-rich-apis/README.md

 event is unpublished until the `ThingEventPublisher` is called upon to do its job: `publishAllUnpublishedThingEvents`.
 Once that job is done, the test expects that the event has been published.

 Review the integration tests to learn more.
+Note these tests use an embedded [Apache Qpid](https://qpid.apache.org/) AMQP broker, and that this embedded AMQP broker is not RabbitMQ.
+This decision accepts the tradeoff of speed and portability in favor of dev/prod-parity, relying on the AMQP standard as a mitigation.
+The embedded nature of the broker also obviates the need for a dedicated AMQP broker, network connectivity for automated tests, or additional environmental requirements (e.g.: Docker) in CI.
+This decision not based on a strongly-held opinion.

 The `consumer` doesn't have this type of test because all it does is consume information from the `publisher`, and that can be tested using contract tests.
 However, a real consumer application with actual functionality would probably need